tchughesiv/dockers/README.md

 ## Collectd Docker Image

-To collect all statistics from docker host and send them to ATSD run
+This image collects statistics from Docker host (engine) and not from a container where it's launched.

+### Send Statistics to Axibase Time Series Database

 ```
 docker run -d -v /:/rootfs:ro --pid=host --net=host \